Connect your privately-hosted GitLab instance

 Connect your GitLab account

-To connect your privately hosted GitLab instance follow this URL:
+To connect your privately hosted GitLab instance follow this URL, then select the GitLab Self-Hosted option.

 You will see a dialog with two input fields.
 If you already know your GitLab instance endpoint and have a personal access token, then enter those now.
 Otherwise, continue reading the next sections to learn how to get the endpoint name and generate a personal access token.